harryz8/SEPP-SSH-Project/softwareDevelopmentTechniques.md

 ## Continuous Integration

-We will use a (gitHub workflow)[./.github/java.yml] to automate continuous integration.
+We will use a [gitHub workflow](./.github/java.yml) to automate continuous integration.